RealDebian/Palpeo/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Palpeo is a website scraper that aims to extract all the links from the source code of a page, analyze them and display them according to their nature, malicious or benign,Palpeo is written in Python3, using regular expressions to find all links on a web page.
+Palpeo is a website scraper that aims to extract all the links from the source code of a page, analyze them and display them according to their nature, malicious or benign, Palpeo is written in Python3, using regular expressions to find all links on a web page.

 <!-- GETTING STARTED -->
 ## Getting Started